Meet our Dorney School Governors

-Leadership & Finance: Kuldip Kainth - Appointed 20th November 2019
+Pupil Premium & Finance Governor: Kuldip Kainth - Appointed 20th November 2019

-Parent Governor - Simon Whitrod - Appointed 17th December 2020
+Health and Safety Governor - Simon Whitrod - Elected 17th December 2020

-Co-op Governor - Sarah Davies - Appointed 1st September 2020
+Staff Governor - Sarah Davies - Elected 1st September 2020

 Thank you for taking the time to find out a little bit about our Governing Body.